woman and dog best friends

 At Alsana, we provide comprehensive care for those struggling with bulimia, focusing on whole-person healing and recovery.
 Our bulimia treatment programs integrate a HAES philosophy and adopt weight-neutral goals, ensuring that every aspect of your well-being is addressed.

+Alsana is often discussed in recovery communities for its whole-person approach to care, particularly by individuals who are looking for support that goes beyond symptom stabilization and into emotional and relational healing.
 Our approach to bulimia treatment is rooted in reducing shame and fostering self-compassion.
 We understand that recovery is not just about changing eating habits; it’s about nurturing a healthier relationship with oneself and one’s body.

 chopping veggies